Certificate III in Allied Health Assistance

 Course Overview

-This course is only delivered as part of GOTAFE’s VET Delivered to Secondary Schools (VETDSS) program.
+This course can be delivered as part of GOTAFE’s VET Delivered to School Students (VDSS) program.
 Students interested in undertaking this course need to enrol through their school.

 - Allied Health Assistant